daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 # 11. Using uiOutput() to create UI elements dynamically

 One of the output functions you can add in the UI is `uiOutput()`.
-According to the naming convention (eg. `plotOutput()` is an output to render a plot), this is an output used to render an input.
+According to the naming convention (eg. `plotOutput()` is an output to render a plot), this is an output used to render more UI.
 This may sound a bit confusing, but it's actually very useful.
-It's used to create inputs from the server, or in other words - you can create inputs dynamically.
+It's usually used to create inputs (or any other UI) from the server, or in other words - you can create inputs dynamically.

 Any input that you normally create in the UI is created when the app starts, and it cannot be changed.
 But what if one of your inputs depends on another input?
 In that case, you want to be able to create an input dynamically, in the server, and you would use `uiOutput()`.  `uiOutput()` can be used to create *any* UI element, but it's most often used to create input UI elements.
 The same rules regarding building outputs apply, which means the output (which is a UI element in this case) is created with the function `renderUI()`.

 ## 11.1 Basic example of uiOutput()